 The LTBWSS was commissioned in September 2017.
 At the time of commissioning, the demand was 7.7 M l /day.
 There has since been a steady increase in demand as new supply zones were added to the system.
+The Mvoti WTW is not operational and the Lower Thukela WTW now serves this supply node.
 In November 2021, Groutville supply was shifted from Hazelmere WTP to the Lower Thukela WTP.
-This resulted in a stepped increase in demand on the plant, resulting in it currently operating close to its design capacity.
+This resulted in a stepped increase in demand on the plant, resulting in it currently operating at and above design capacity.
 This is reflected in the plant production analysis below.

 The historical and projected demand placed on the Lower Thukela WTP is presented in Figure 12.29.
-Demand is significantly higher than the projection and this is of concern, particularly because the plant is operating at capacity.
+The projection is capped at 55 M l /day.
+Demand is higher than the projection and this is of concern, particularly because the plant is operating at capacity.

-An analysis of daily historical production for the Lower Thukela WTP over the past year (November 2021 to October 2022) is presented in Figure 12.30 and shows that for 97% of the time the WTP operated above its optimal operating capacity (80% of the plant's design capacity) and 73% of the time, the plant operated above its design capacity.
+An analysis of daily historical production for the Lower Thukela WTP over the past year (November 2022 to October 2023) is presented in Figure 12.30 and shows that for 97% of the time the WTP operated above its optimal operating capacity (80% of the plant's design capacity) and 78% of the time, the plant operated above its design capacity.